-Please note: Sydney City start times are July and November 2019 and March 2020.
-At the Sydney City campus, this course is available for full-time study only, and only in the specialisations Civil, Electrical and Mechanical.
+Note: At the Sydney City campus, this program is available for full-time study only, and only in the specialisations Civil, Electrical and Mechanical.

-Not all units are available on all campuses.
+Not all subjects are available on all campuses.
 Please refer to our handbook for more information.

 Engineering at Western